BlackPhlox/bevy_dolly/README.md

 </br>

 `bevy_dolly_camera` is a prototype plugin using [h3r2tic](https://github.com/h3r2tic)'s powerful crate: [dolly](https://github.com/h3r2tic/dolly), implemented for bevy.
-This crate is a fork of [bevy_dolly](https://github.com/BlackPhlox/bevy_dolly) which never saw the light of day in crates.io

 ⚠ **Feedback** - _Bevy_dolly's API is still being revised, so feedback on ergonomics and DX is highly appreciated_ ⚠